quicwg/base-drafts/draft-ietf-quic-transport.md

 has received acknowledgments for all the data it has sent.
 In this case, when the client has no reason to send additional packets, the server will be unable to send more data because it has not validated the client's address.
-To prevent this deadlock, clients MUST send a packet on a probe timeout (PTO, see {{Section 6.2 of QUIC-RECOVERY}}).
+To prevent this deadlock, clients MUST send a packet on a Probe Timeout (PTO, see {{Section 6.2 of QUIC-RECOVERY}}).
 Specifically, the client MUST send an Initial packet in a UDP datagram that contains at least 1200 bytes if it does not have Handshake keys, and otherwise send a Handshake packet.